Jonson26/DSH-Pase2-Group1/README.md

-# DSH-Pase2-Group1
+# DSH-Phase2-Group1
-Repository for the Phase 2 Group 1 1roup work ("The Adult Dataset") Test (Luca)
+The Adult Dataset